cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-05-create-handling.md

         Black:   msg.Black,
     }
     ```
-* Confirm that the values in it are correct:
+* Confirm that the values in it are correct, in effect checking the validity of the players' addresses:
     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/d59a74496a96018c57fdff72c443980c08416499/x/checkers/keeper/msg_server_create_game.go#L27-L30]
     err := storedGame.Validate()
     if err != nil {